Note:please understand I have come across pools or spas or

 But to install this main drain,the bottom of pool structure needs to be cut out more than four inches in depth,and rebar may have to be removed,possibly making the pool shell weaker.

 UPDATE: I believe this drain in fine for a pool,especially when connected to a skimmer and the flow of water is through a filter and other equipment such as a heater or solar.
-However,on a spa where the drain is directly connected to a high flow jet pump,entrapment MAY still be possible as shown in the link below:
+However,on a spa where the drain is directly connected to a high flow jet pump,entrapment MAY still be possible.

 Above and below is the Aquastar R8HP101 drain cover which does NOT require a sump but is only approved on vertical surfaces in Los Angeles County.
 I usually use these on spa jet pumps since they have a 224 GPM flow capacity.